databricks-edu/build-tooling/master_parse/README.md

 - `notebook_language`: The programming language of the notebook being generated (e.g., "Scala", "Python", "R", "SQL".)

-In addition, any variables defined in the `bdc` build file's [`variables` section](../bdc/README.md#variables-and-cell-templates).
+In addition, you can substitute any variables defined in the `bdc` build file's [`variables` section](../bdc/README.md#variables-and-cell-templates).

+If calling the master parser from the command line, there's a `--variable` parameter that allows you to pass additional variables.

 #### Basic Mustache Syntax